thelang-io/the/packages/parser/README.md

 ```

 ### `Statement.hasParent () bool`
 Check if statement has parent.
+Make sure to `interconnect` references.

 **Return value**